-Principal Occupation Director & Secretary, Cathton Investments Ltd. Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998-2005.
-Since 1981, she has been a Director and the Corporate Secretary of Cathton Director Since 2023 Attendance $100\ \%$ of the Human Resources Committee $\ at$ Corus Entertainment Inc and $\ currently$ serves as a \$55,000 director at EPCOR Utilities.
-2023 Director Compensation
+About: Principal Occupation Director & Secretary, Cathton Investments Ltd. Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from Director Since 2007 1998-2005.
+Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Ms. Roozen served over ten years as the Chair 2024 Attendance of the Human Resources Committee at Corus Entertainment Inc and currently serves as a 2024 Director Compensation \$59,500 director at EPCOR Utilities.
+Common Shareholdings 145,600 Committees Compensation & Governance (Chair), Audit, Independent

-Common Shareholdings 145,600

-Committees Compensation & Governance (Chair) Audit

-Ralph Young PEng, MBA Edmonton, Alberta, Canada

-About: Principal Occupation Mr. Young retired from Melcor Developments as Chief Executive Officer in 2013.
+Ralph Young PEng, MBA Edmonton, Alberta, Canada Independent About: Principal Occupation Mr. Young retired from Melcor Developments as Chief Executive Officer in 2013.
 In this Director Since 1976 capacity he was responsible for directing the compensation policy for over 100 Melcor employees.
-Mr. Young received a Master of Business Administration from the University of 2023 Attendance Alberta in 1973.
-He serves as Chair of Melcor REIT.
-He has also served on the Boards of several 2023 Director Compensation \$33,000 private organizations and not-for profit foundations.
-He was the Chancellor of the University of Alberta from 2012-2016.
-Common Shareholdings 1,405,300 7.1601.01.120.22.220.
+Mr. Young received a Master of Business Administration from the University of 2024 Attendance Alberta in 1973.
+He served as Chair of the Melcor REIT board from its inception in 2013 until 2024 Director Compensation \$34,500 2025 when it was repurchased by Melcor.
+He has also served on the Boards of several private organizations and not-for profit foundations.
+He was the Chancellor of the University of Alberta Common Shareholdings 1,405,300 from 2012-2016.
 Committees Compensation & Governance